How we chose our top share dealing accounts

 There’s no one-size-fits-all here, so when choosing an online broker, it’s important to consider your needs and not get hung up with an outside view of which broker is the ‘best’ (yes, even if that’s our ‘best’!).

 To do this, you’ll want to consider what is most important to you in your broker.
 The top online brokers have compelling offerings, but these offerings vary slightly and will advantage certain investors.
-To make the best choice, it may help to consider what kind of investor you are, since that can help match you up with one broker or another.
+To make the best choice, it may help to consider what kind of investor you are, since that can help match you up with one online investment account or another.

 Here are a few examples of investor types and what type of broker that might match well with: